 Once you have prepared your objection you must submit it online by logging in to the

 LBS Planning Portal.
 Once logged in (you may need to register first) select the application you wish to object to and click the "Make Comment" button.
 We advise you to prepare your objection offline first and then Cut And Paste it into the Comments Box on the website.
 Except in cases of valid difficulty, the Council will NOT accept emailed objections.

 The Decision Making Process

-The agenda for any Development Control Committee meeting is published about 10 days prior to the meeting.
-The agenda is available online by clicking here.
+The agenda for any Planning Committee meeting is published approximately 10 days prior to the meeting.
+The agenda is available on the Council website and can be seen by clicking here.

 Appeals against Refusals

 If an application is refused by the Council, the applicant can appeal to the Planning Inspectorate against the decision.
 With their appeal they must submit their grounds for appeal which should focus on the Council's reasons for refusal.

 If this happens the Case Officer will submit to the Inspectorate a report that justifies their reason for refusing the application.
 It is not necessary to send in your objections again as all the original letters of objection will be included with the appeal documentation.

 Some appeals are dealt with under a FastTrack process in which case no further representations will be allowed by the Inspectorate.
 Others are typically handled by the Written Representations process (Hearings are very rare).
 For Written Representation appeals you should write in if additional relevant reasons for objection have emerged since your objection was first submitted or if you disagree with statements made by the applicant in their grounds for appeal.

 You can see the status of an appeal on the Planning Inspectorate website .
 You should use the Advanced Search option to find the appeal.
 The LBS Planning Portal will have the documentation for the appeal under the Appeal Tab on the main search page.